KxSystems/docs-v1/docs/interfaces/ffi.md

 **Watch out** You don’t need to write C code, but you do need to know what you are doing.
 You can easily crash the kdb+ process or corrupt in-memory data structures with no hope of finding out what happened.
 No support is offered for crashes caused by use of this library.

-We are grateful to Alexander Belopolsky for allowing us to adapt and expand on the original codebase
+We are grateful to Alexander Belopolsky for allowing us to adapt and expand on his original codebase.
-<i class="fa fa-github"></i> [enlnt/ffiq](https://github.com/enlnt/ffiq).

 ## Requirements